haztecaso/spanish-nif/docs/contributing.md

 uv run src/spanish_nif/version.py
 ```

-Please try to always include the above unless you're unable to install `spanish_nif` or know it's not relevant to your question or
+Please try to always include the above unless you're unable to install `spanish-nif` or know it's not relevant to your question or
 feature request.

 # Pull Requests

-*spanish_nif* is released regularly so you should see your
+*spanish-nif* is released regularly so you should see your
 improvements release in a matter of days or weeks.

 !!! note